 The opening ceremony involves the Archbishop of Santiago de Compostela striking a temporary wall (erected the day before the ceremony) three times with a ceremonial silver hammer.
 When the wall collapses and reveals the door the Archbishop cleanses the area with holy water and olive branches and is the first person to walk through.
 On 13 November at the end of the pilgrim season, the door is sealed until the next holy year with a similar ceremony which replaces the temporary wall and blesses the stones laid with incense.

-A holy year on the Camino is significant for many Catholics as it provides an opportunity to have their sins to date forgiven and pardoned by decree of the Pope, which is only available in holy years.
+A Camino holy year is significant for many Catholics as it provides an opportunity to have their sins to date forgiven and pardoned by decree of the Pope, which is only available in holy years.
 It is a religious rite called a plenary indulgence.
 If you complete a pilgrimage to Santiago in a holy year and participate in certain sacraments (religious observances) you are granted the plenary indulgence.
 In layperson’s terms, this means your sins to date are forgiven and any punishment relating to them in this life or eternal life is pardoned.

 As well as completing the pilgrimage, to receive the plenary indulgence you must complete some rituals.
 These include: